Rubidium-82: Production

-Rubidium-82 is produced through beta plus decay from its parent nucleus, strontium-82.
-The generator contains accelerator produced 82Sr adsorbed on stannic oxide in a lead-shielded column and provides a means for obtaining sterile nonpyrogenic solutions of RbCl(Halide salt form capable of injection).
+Rubidium-82 is produced by electron capture of its parent nucleus, strontium-82.
+The generator contains accelerator-produced 82Sr adsorbed on stannic oxide in a lead-shielded column and provides a means for obtaining sterile nonpyrogenic solutions of rubidium chloride (halide salt form capable of injection).
 The amount (millicuries) of 82Rb obtained in each elution will depend on the potency of the generator.
 When eluted at a rate of 50 mL/minute, each generator eluate at the end of elution should not contain more than 0.02 microcuries of strontium 82Sr and not more than 0.2 microcuries of 85Sr per millicurie of 82RbCl injection, and not more than 1 microgram of tin per mL of eluate.

 Pharmacology

 Mechanism of action

 82Rb has activity very similar to that of a potassium ion (K+).
 Once in the myocardium, it is an active participant in the sodium-potassium exchange pump of cells.
 It is rapidly extracted by the myocardium proportional to blood flow.
 Its radioactivity is increased in viable myocardial cells reflecting cellular retention, while the tracer is cleared rapidly from necrotic or infarcted tissue.